George Town, Tasmania: Mountain bike trail

-George Town Council is developing 80km of purpose built mountain bike trails over two separate networks - one on the flanks of Mount George near the town centre and the second in the Tippogoree Hills, five-kilometres south of the township.
+George Town Council is developing 80 km of purpose built mountain bike trails over two separate networks - one on the flanks of Mount George near the town centre and the second in the Tippogoree Hills, five-kilometres south of the township.
 The project is anticipated to be completed by December 2021.

 Attractions

 "The Grove" Georgian home built in 1829 attracts many visitors, as does the 1805 convict built pilot station at Low Head.

 George Town is also a popular seaside destination for swimming, surfing, and fishing and boating enthusiasts.

 George Town is home to a Little Penguin colony at the nearby beach at Low Head.

 The George Town Football Club, George Town Bowls Club, George Town Junior Soccer Club and the George Town Cricket Club are notable among its clubs and associations.

-The Bass and Flinders Centre has a collection of historical boats including a replica of the 1798 sloop Norfolk.
+The Bass and Flinders Maritime Museum has a collection of historical boats including a replica of the 1798 sloop Norfolk.

 The Watch House in Macquarie street built in 1843 was the town gaol.
 The building was refurbished and reopened in 2004 as a gallery and local history museum.
 It features a scale model of the town as it was in the early nineteenth century.

 George Town is home to a vibrant arts community.
 The Lighthouse Regional Arts group hold a yearly art show, have local and interstate travelling displays at the Watch House and have permanent displays of art at the Bass and Flinders centre, the Low Head pilot station and the Jim Mooney Gallery.

 The George Town RSL Military Museum/display in Macquarie Street is one of Tasmania's more diverse Military Museums and has a large static display from conflicts ranging from the 1880s to present day.
 The collection covers both Australian and overseas militaria and history as well as possibly the only collection of Third Reich artifacts on display in the state.

 Media

-George Town has a local radio station – Tamar FM 95.3 which is a community radio station generally playing music and advertising local businesses.
+George Town has a local radio station – Tamar FM 95.3, which is a community radio station generally playing music and advertising local businesses.